Table of Contents

 Casualty and theft losses of personal use property—line 20.

-Casualty and theft losses of income-producing property—line 28.
+Casualty and theft losses of income-producing property—included on line 28.

-If your itemized deductions are subject to the limit, the total of all your itemized deductions is reduced by the smaller of:
+If you are subject to the limit, the total of all your itemized deductions is reduced by the smaller of:

-80% of your itemized deductions that are affected by the limit.
+80% of your itemized deductions that are subject to the overall limit.
 See Which Itemized Deductions Are Limited , earlier, or

 Before you figure the overall limit on itemized deductions, you first must complete Schedule A (Form 1040), lines 1 through 28, including any related forms (such as Form 2106, Form 4684, etc.).